Tetiankaa/Tetiankaa/README.md

 <b>👋 Hello,  I'm Tetiana Korsun</b>

-<p>📚 Student at <a href="https://owu.com.ua/" target="_blank" >Okten School</a> 🎓</p>
+<p>💻 Junior Frontend & Java Developer</p>

 🌱 Currently learning Java♨️ programming language

-💻 I have completed a few small projects, but I’m still in the process of learning and improving my skills 🚀
+📄 I have completed a few small projects, but I’m still in the process of learning and improving my skills 🚀

 👥 Open to collaboration and new opportunities